 Now you are probably wondering what’s going on here, so here is some commentary.

-The blue line in the back is monthly vesting.
-The orange one is quarterly vesting and you can see it hitting the same blue line every quarter (hence quarterly vesting).
+The blue line in the back is the monthly vesting schedule.
+The orange one is a quarterly vesting sachedule and you can see it hitting the same blue line every quarter (hence quarterly vesting).

 The grey line assumes there is no cliff.
 So both the blue and orange one has a cliff.
 Meaning no shares until June comes along.